 Increase the visibility of how work gets done: by bringing people, processes, tools and decisions together in Slack, a team’s entire way of working becomes transparent.

-Internal integrations for your team
+Internal integrations for your workspace

 Get automated responses to common questions.

 Free up people from having to answer the same questions over and over again by building an internal integration that automatically answers common questions: